 1. Q: What do you do for a living?

 A: This is my full-time job.
-My wife helps me with the workload, and we have three other part-time employees.
+My wife helps me with the workload, and we have some other part-time employees.
 My work week is typically about 100 hours long.

 2. Q: How do you determine the estimates in your mail bid sales?